heysokam/heysokam.github.io/src/docusaurus/docs/confy/01_quickstart.md

 The resulting binary will be output to the `./bin` folder.

 ### What's Next
+That's the end of the road.
 If your project is simple enough you won't need anything else.

+In the real world this is rarely the case.
 The [Getting Started](/confy/gettingStarted/intro) guide will go into more details about confy and explain how to configure it further.